Yahara Lakes 2018 Water Quality Monitoring Results

 - Continued weekly Weekend Lake Reports with over 77,000 views on social media

-This year, a different approach was taken to summarize the reports of cyanobacteria throughout the season.
+This year, Clean Lakes Alliance used a different approach to summarize reports of cyanobacteria throughout the season.
 With large variations in sample size and sampling frequency between years, it is difficult to make meaningful comparisons using a simple count of reported blooms.
 Therefore, we chose to summarize the number of days when a strong cyanobacteria bloom was reported for each lake.
 By comparing the number of ‘algal days’ to the total number of unique sampling days for each lake, we can generate a percentage that better represents the number of blooms witnessed each year (Figure 3).

 Compared to 2017, monitors reported more “strong” cyanobacteria blooms on lakes Mendota, Waubesa, and Kegonsa.
 In particular, Lake Kegonsa reported a cyanobacteria bloom in almost 28% of all the days when visual observations were reported.
 In contrast, Lake Monona reported fewer blooms, and Wingra continued to have no reports of “strong” cyanobacteria blooms.

-More “strong” cyanobacteria blooms were reported in June than in any other month (Table 2).
+June had more reports of “strong” cyanobacteria blooms than in any other month (Table 2).
 This trend has remained consistent over the past four years.
 As temperatures rise and rainfall continues to transport nutrients, cyanobacteria activity increases.
 September blooms are likely underreported due to a decrease in monitoring activity.
 Additionally, almost half of the reported blooms in August were witnessed on Lake Kegonsa.

 Greater Madison experienced significantly more rainfall in 2018 than in 2017.
 Much of this increase occurred in late spring and late summer.
 Storm events in late August brought a record 8.76 inches of rain in 24 hours.
 The winter of 2017-2018 was also comparatively colder with Lake Mendota freezing for 94 days, as opposed to 65 days during the winter of 2016-2017.
 The average ice-on duration for the past 163 years is 102.5 days.

 Clarity readings averaged across each lake suggest a general improvement in nearshore water clarity when compared to last year (Figure 4).
 2018 clarity readings displayed similar levels seen in 2016, which is an improvement over last year’s decline (Table 3).
 Only Lake Kegonsa reported a more significant decline in average water clarity.
-The data show that Lake Kegonsa did not experience the general improvement in water clarity that is typically reported in September.
+The data show Lake Kegonsa did not experience an improvement in water clarity in September.
 (Figure 3).

 Late season clarity readings tend to improve due to reduced rainfall and decreased biotic activity.
 This phenomenon may have been delayed by the intense late August rainfall and a higher volume of water accumulating at the lower end of the lake chain.
 The trend is clearly depicted in Figure 3 for Lakes Mendota, Monona, Waubesa, and Wingra.